ahigerd/bemani-clef/README.md

 License
 -------
-bemani2wav is copyright (c) 2020 Adam Higerd and distributed under the terms of the [MIT license](LICENSE.md).
+bemani-clef is copyright (c) 2020 Adam Higerd and distributed under the terms of the [MIT license](LICENSE.md).

-This project is based upon seq2wav, copyright (c) 2020 Adam Higerd and distributed under the terms of the [MIT license](LICENSE.md).
+This project is based upon libclef, copyright (c) 2020 Adam Higerd and distributed under the terms of the [MIT license](LICENSE.md).